fernando-goncalves92/SearchSQL/README.md

 =====================
 SearchSQL is an open source .net core 3.0 winforms application.

-The main objective of this tool is to assist developers in tasks involving databases.
+The objective of this tool is to assist developers in tasks involving databases.
 Forget about your saved T-SQL scripts, which we hardly find when we need them.
-With this application you can search for objects and contents directly in your SQL Server database with just a few clicks, add as many connections as you want and switch between them easily.
+With this application you can search for objects and contents in your SQL Server database with just a few clicks.
+Add as many connections as you want and switch between them easily.

 Give a Star! ⭐
 =====================